fortuneblycat/SC1015-CVD/README.md

 ## About
 This is the repo for the SC1015 mini-project.
 The aim of the this project is to predict the presence of heart disease/cardiovascular disease with the dataset from [UCI Machine Learning Repository.](https://archive.ics.uci.edu/ml/datasets/Heart+Disease "UCI ML")

+## Problem Definition
+How can we accurately predict the presence of heart disease (defined as narrowing of blood vessels) with data that are commonly obtained in regular health checkups?

 ## Contribution
 @ - Neoh Kai Xiang <br/>
 @wph12 - Weng Pei He <br/>